COVID-19 HEALTH & SAFETY PROTOCOL FOR IN-STUDIO CLASSES

 - Carry your dance shoes, water bottle, and any necessary personal items into the classroom in your plastic bin.
 Your instructor will direct you to a spot by the mirror to change from your street shoes to your dance shoes.
 Street shoes are not to be worn past the front line of tape in the classroom.

 Please know that we are here to address any concerns or issues and are happy to hear from you on additional ways we can keep our community healthy.
-We are looking forward to when we can hug all of our dancers again, they are such a bright spot in our day!

 Thank you for being a part of our studio family,